subsquid/docs/docs/deploy-squid/obtaining-a-deployment-key.md

 It will always be visible on this page, but be careful, because it will also remain visible in your terminal history.

-To find out other important CLI commands for interacting with our SaaS solution are listed under the [dedicated subsection of complete CLI Reference](/docs/deploy-squid/squid-cli#subcommands-for-squid-command).
+To find out other important CLI commands for interacting with Aquarium are listed under the [dedicated subsection of complete CLI Reference](/docs/deploy-squid/squid-cli#subcommands-for-squid-command).